Speakers at Shakti Kumbh 2026

 Title: Jagannath is Equally the Buddha and Kali: A Liberatory Ecosystem of Shakta Philosophy and Orissa’s Tantric Heritage

-In her upcoming talk she delves into Odisha’s rich tantric landscape, which intricately weaves together Buddhist, Vaishnava, and Shakta spiritual paths.
-Highlighting the self-luminosity of the Devi, she speaks to the liberatory framework of Shakta Advaita — where Dvaita, Advaita, and Shunya are seen as a mandala of integration.
-In contrast to androcentric metaphysics that isolate Purusha from Prakriti, her interpretation celebrates a life-affirming worldview where duality is not denied but joyfully integrated in the dynamic dance of Shakti and Shiva.
+In her upcoming talk, she will present the philosophical outlook behind Orissa’s tantric heritage, which includes Buddhist, Vaishnava, and Shakta paths.
+Highlighting the self-luminosity of the Devi, she will speak to the liberatory framework of Shakta Advay, where there is a triangular relationship between Dvaita, Advaita, and Shunya.
+In contrast to androcentric metaphysics that isolates Purusha from Prakriti, her interpretation celebrates a life-affirming worldview where duality is not denied but joyfully integrated in the dynamic dance of Shakti and Shiva.

-Prof. Saxena’s work emphasizes the power of Shakti as the creative pulse of life—expressed through art, birth, and awakening—presenting a compelling vision of spiritual ecology rooted in feminine wisdom and tantric heritage.
+Prof Saxena’s work presents a compelling vision of spiritual ecology rooted in feminine wisdom and tantric heritage.

 Nilima Bhat is a leader in the fields of Personal Mastery, Leadership, Gender Equality and Wellbeing.
 A Sivananda Yoga Teacher and practitioner of the Integral Yoga of Sri Aurobindo and The Mother, she is a dancer and co-author of two books, Shakti Leadership and My Cancer Is Me.
 She is the Founder of the global Shakti Fellowship Program for women change-makers and co-convener of the Truth & ReconciliationWork from the inside-out and also of the Shakti Kumbh.